Benin travel advice

 The laws of Benin law do not prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not widely accepted in Benin.
 Homosexual behaviour could lead to arrest under laws such as indecent exposure.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Benin.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Benin.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics